XcalableMP/manual/en/task_tasks.rst

 .. image:: ../img/task_tasks/task_noparallel.png

-Use the tasks construct to execute multiple task in parallel.
+Use the tasks construct to execute multiple tasks in parallel.

 * XMP/C program